vilcans/pixel_pen/README.md

 You can use the right mouse button to paint with the background color.

-### Fill cell
+### Fill Cell

-In Fill cell mode, select a color from the palette and left-click to fill the whole character cell with that color.
+In Fill Cell mode, select a color from the palette and left-click to fill the whole character cell with that color.
 Right-clicking fills the cell with the background color.
 This is useful for quickly filling large areas with a color.

-### Color paint
+### Cell Color

-In Color paint mode, select a color from the palette and left-click to change the character color of a cell.
+In Cell Color mode, select a color from the palette and left-click to change the character color of a cell.

-### Replace color
+### Replace Color

-In Replace color mode, select a primary color by left-clicking on the palette.
+In Replace Color mode, select a primary color by left-clicking on the palette.
 Select a secondary color by right-clicking on the palette.
 Left-click on the image to replace the secondary color with the primary color.
 You can also right-click to replace in the other direction, i.e. replacing the primary color with the secondary.

 ### Make High-res

-The Make high-res tool changes a character cell to high-resolution mode.
+The Make High-res tool changes a character cell to high-resolution mode.
 In high-res mode, the cell can contain pixels of two colors: the background color and the character color.
 There are 8 by 8 pixels in the cell in this mode.